huggingface/transformers/templates/adding_a_new_model/README.md

 - [ ] copy the python files from the present folder to the main folder and rename them, replacing `xxx` with your model name,
 - [ ] edit the files to replace `XXX` (with various casing) with your model name
-- [ ] copy-past or create a simple configuration class for your model in the `configuration_...` file
+- [ ] copy-paste or create a simple configuration class for your model in the `configuration_...` file
-- [ ] copy-past or create the code for your model in the `modeling_...` files (PyTorch and TF 2.0)
+- [ ] copy-paste or create the code for your model in the `modeling_...` files (PyTorch and TF 2.0)
-- [ ] copy-past or create a tokenizer class for your model in the `tokenization_...` file
+- [ ] copy-paste or create a tokenizer class for your model in the `tokenization_...` file

 # Adding conversion scripts

 Here is the workflow for the conversion scripts:

 - [ ] copy the conversion script (`convert_...`) from the present folder to the main folder.
-- [ ] edit this scipt to convert your original checkpoint weights to the current pytorch ones.
+- [ ] edit this script to convert your original checkpoint weights to the current pytorch ones.

 # Adding tests: